ClaGra/Internet_Technology_Beer_Brewing/README.md

 ### User Stories

 #### User Stories General
-1. As an Admin, I want to have a Web app to use on different mobile devices and desktop computers.
+1. As a User, I want to have a Web app to use on different mobile devices and desktop computers.
-2. As an Admin, I want to see a consistent visual appearance to navigate easily, and it should look consistent.
+2. As a User, I want to see a consistent visual appearance to navigate easily, and it should look consistent.
-3. As an Admin, I want to use list views to explore and read my business data.
+3. As a User, I want to use list views to explore and read my business data.
-4. As an Admin, I want to use edit and create views to maintain my business data.
+4. As a User, I want to use edit and create views to maintain my business data.
-5. As an Admin, I want to log-in so that I can authenticate myself.
+5. As a User, I want to log-in so that I can authenticate myself.
-6. As a User, I want to use list views so that I can access public pages.
-7. (Optional) As a User, I want to authenticate myself so that I can read my personal and confidential data.
+6. As an Admin, I want to authenticate myself so that I can delete data.

 #### User Stories Administration
 1. As a Head of Administration, I want to add user accounts so that I can grant access to new users.